Moving-average model

-In time series analysis, the moving-average model (MA model), also known as moving-average process, is a common approach for modeling univariate time series.
-The moving-average model specifies that the output variable is cross-correlated with a non-identical to itself random-variable.
+In time series analysis, the moving-average model (MA model), also called the moving-average process, is a standard approach for modeling univariate time series.

+An MA model expresses the current value of a time series as a linear function of current and past random shocks (error terms) with finite lag length.
+In contrast to an autoregressive model, which regresses the variable on its past values, the moving-average model relies solely on the dependency structure of the error terms.

 Together with the autoregressive (AR) model, the moving-average model is a special case and key component of the more general ARMA and ARIMA models of time series, which have a more complicated stochastic structure.
 Contrary to the AR model, the finite MA model is always stationary.

 The moving-average model should not be confused with the moving average, a distinct concept despite some similarities.

 Definition

 The notation MA(q) refers to the moving average model of order q: